200 South Woodland St., Manchester, TN 37355

 If a person who initially tested positive for COVID-19 can isolate themselves from others in their household, members of their family or household can be classified as “non-household contacts.”
 A family or household member can be considered a “non-household contact” if the person with a confirmed COVID-19 test:

 Despite strict quarantine measures in the COVID-19 era, life goes on, and accidents are bound to happen.
 If you were injured during the coronavirus pandemic or have questions about COVID-19 liability, contact our personal injury attorneys in Tennessee.
-Schedule a consultation with our lawyers at the Law Offices of Burch, Morrison, & Stewart by calling at (931) 954-1066.
+Schedule a consultation with our lawyers at the Law Offices of Burch & Stewart by calling at (931) 954-1066.

 Schedule Your Free Consultation